krayzpipes/trickt/README.md

 ## Use the API

 You can use the individual functions by importing `trickt`.
-- Note that by using the individual functions, you will NOT get the recursive functionality with the current version.
+- Note that by using the individual deobfuscation function, you will NOT get the recursive functionality with the current version.
+- If you want the full recursive capability, use `trackt.all()` instead (see below)

 ```python
 >>> import trickt